-Besides trying to understand the internet and web development in my spare time, I work as a graphic designer.
+I am currently self-employed and work as a graphic designer and content marketing specialist.
 I've also been known to fiddle around painting, writing, reading and doing yoga.

 My name is Alexandra D’Agostino and I have stuttered since I was 7.
 I am an undergraduate student at Wilfrid Laurier University, working on a combined honours in Psychology and Anthropology.
 Music is one of my passions, (I play 7 instruments!), and I am hoping to pursue a Master’s degree in Music Therapy one day.
 Another passion that I have is helping people and volunteering.
 I have spent the past 5 years volunteering with the National Stuttering Association in the United States, where I spent 3 of those years serving on their Teen Advisory Council.
 When I was invited to be on the Board of Directors for the Canadian Stuttering Association I was thrilled to be able to volunteer with an association that is closer to home.
 Being on the Board of Directors has been such an extraordinary, and honouring experience to have the opportunity to help to revitalize the CSA from the ground up.
 By volunteering with the CSA and NSA, I hope to change other people’s lives the same way that the two stuttering associations did for me.